 It should be common sense how essential it is for you to improve internal communication in your organization.
 It has been close to 10 years since Team Compass started providing teams like yours with world leading team management and progress reporting software.
 With Weekdone being free for small teams and offering a two week free trial for everyone, we really try to make progress reporting easy for our clients.
 You’re always welcome to try it for free here.

-According to Towers Watson study companies with highly effective communication practices enjoy 47% higher total returns to shareholders compared with organizations that are less effective at communicating.
+According to a Towers Watson study, companies with highly effective communication practices enjoy 47% higher total returns to shareholders compared to organizations with poor communication.

-Improved internal communications doesn’t only affect your returns to shareholder, it also can increase employee engagement, build stronger teams and enhance company competitiveness.
-Effective internal communications practices help increase productivity, build a better workplace and reduce day-to-day conflict between team members.
+Improved internal communication doesn’t only affect your returns to shareholders, it can also increase employee engagement, build stronger teams, and enhances the competitiveness of your company.
+Effective internal communication practices help you increase productivity, build a better workplace, and reduce day-to-day conflict between team members.

-So, there are plenty of reasons to deal with internal communications in a strategic matter.
+So, there are plenty of reasons to deal with internal communications strategically.
 Unfortunately, companies rarely make it a priority.

-Robert Sher, who gives excellent advice to CEOs in midsized businesses and has extensive experience in improving internal communications, shares a case study.
-After several months, a software company created an IT development tool and pressed it to the global development team.
-This caused resentment resulting in rejection of using the tool.
-With just few months, the company had created the tool and also shelved it.
-Without putting much effort to communicating with other departments, leaders made decisions in a vacuum.
+Robert Sher, who gives excellent advice to CEOs in midsized businesses in addition to having extensive experience in improving internal communications, provides this case study.
+After several months, a software company created an IT development tool and forwarded it to the global development team.
+This caused resentment, which led to the rejection of using the tool.
+Within only a few months, the company had created a tool and shelved it.
+Without putting much effort into communicating with other departments, leaders made a rash decision in a vacuum.

 How to improve internal communications?

 Because many leaders are busy focusing on the impact that day-to-day tasks have on goals and progress; they forget the importance of personal connection.
 Investing in your team as individuals will ultimately improve your professional relationship with them as well.